Magnific7/Akan-name/README.md

 output: Kwame

 ## Technologies Used
-The application was built using CSS and HTML as input and javacript language.
+The application was built using CSS and HTML javacript language.